maxfleck/tamkintools-multi-fidelity-bayesian/README.md

 	+ implementation of our problem oriented acquisition function
 - AcquisitionThermoDyn
 	+ implementation the dynamic version of our problem oriented acquisition function

+#### Installation of tamkin and TamkinTools packages
+- Tamkin installation
+	+ Tamkin installation can be carried out with the help of the following links: https://molmod.github.io/tamkin/tutorial/install.html
+	+ Alternatively, conda/conda-forge can also be used to install Tamkin.
+For directions, use the link: https://anaconda.org/conda-forge/tamkin
+- TamkinTools installation
+	+ TamkinTools is a seperate package with improved and additional features from Tamkin.
+It can be downloaded from: https://git.rwth-aachen.de/Wassja.Kopp/tamkintools.git